NAE Grand Challenges Scholars Program at NC State

 - Connect technology with society

-The NAE Grand Challenge Scholars Program at NC State is a combined curricular and extra-curricular program with five competencies listed below that are designed to prepare students to solve these grand challenges facing society.
+The NAE Grand Challenge Scholars Program at NC State is a combined curricular and extra-curricular program with five core competencies listed below that are designed to prepare students to solve these grand challenges facing society.
 These are challenges to “change the world.”